 In addition to being announced on social media, the winners will be recognized in person at the 28th Annual OCD Conference in San Francisco, CA

 Submit a nomination

 Deadline for nomination is Monday, May 1, 2023

-Previous winners include:
+Previous Hero Award winners

 - Denis Asselin for his advocacy and awareness-raising for OCD and BDD, and his inspirational Walking with Nathaniel project, the inspiration for our 1 Million 4 OCD Steps Walk.